glowiep/glowiep/README.md

 ✅ efficient
 ✅ organized code.

-And I make sure my documentation is detailed enough to leave a lasting impression.
+I like to make sure that my documentation is detailed enough to leave a lasting impression.

 Visit my portfolio here: <br />
 https://glorialim.me/portfolio